Medically Reviewed by Dr P. E. Pancoast, MD

 Some common mental illness conditions are:

-Mental health conditions are common.
-Over time, they may progress to a severe illness if the ongoing mental health symptoms cause extreme discomfort or affect the brain's function.
+Over time, a mental disorder may progress to a severe illness if the ongoing mental health symptoms cause extreme discomfort or affect the brain’s function.
+As a result, at least 1 in 4 adults living with severe mental health conditions may also have a substance abuse disorder.3

 Over 3 million people use BetterHelp.
 Their services are: